 Standard wireless headphones usually have a battery life of 8-10 hours and only if you have a genuine one.
 As you break downwards, a cheap headphone has a battery life of 4-5 hours.
-All devices that have wireless connectivity, long battery life is always a consideration before purchasing.
+For all devices that have wireless connectivity, long battery life is always a consideration before purchasing.
 It is inconvenient if you require to use your headphones for long hours, but the battery life cannot serve your needs.
 Neckband headphones ensure that you enjoy music listening for long hours since it offers a 14-15hours battery life.
 It means that you can listen to music and receive phone calls nonstop for 14-15 hours on a single full charge.
 Neckband headphones become a choice even in your long travel since you require that fresh music.

 4. Enhanced telephony

 If you have used Bluetooth wireless connection before, it is at times to experience breaks.
 It is not when you unpair the device, but it disconnects automatically.
 The abrupt disconnection is a result of Bluetooth strength being weak or not of the required quality.
 Headband headphone is built with a strong and advanced Bluetooth connection that ensures no one-time disconnection.
-The Bluetooth also ensures that it connects with all your devices that have Bluetooth connection.
+The Bluetooth also ensures that it connects with all your devices that have a Bluetooth connection.

 5. Design and quality

 The design of a neckband headphone makes it a better choice.
 It is through the buds having a fit in and hold in-ear and also interchangeable silicon tips.
 They give you a chance to select the right size that fits in your ear.
 Since you may require the headphones for a workout, they do not fall off because working out requires many movements.
 The quality which comes with neckband headphones is excellent.
 The interconnecting cable between the two buds is sturdy and of high quality.
 As you work out or jog around, it always involves a lot of sweating.
 Electronics are prone to damage from liquids, thus including sweat.
-You do not have to worry because some neckband headphones have a high-quality material make that is resistant from both sweat and water.
+You do not have to worry because some neckband headphones have a high-quality material make that is resistant to both sweat and water.
 During a chilly morning, just wear your headphones and let the music take control.

 The main agenda of a suitable device is the variety of choices to connect.
 A headband headphone ensures that it connects to all your compatible devices efficiently through Bluetooth connection without disconnections.
 Neckband headphones are not complicated when connecting them to devices.
 It is just searching the headphone’s name on your phone in the Bluetooth list and connects.

 The neckband headphone has an inbuilt mic in the in-line controls.
 It is not just a microphone, but the microphone has noise cancellation capability.
 The microphone allows you to receive phone calls at any place you are.
 The noise cancellation feature makes your voice loud and clear, and your caller hears you.
-You don’t need to remove your device from your pocket in fear of a weak voice to be heard.
+You don’t need to remove your device from your pocket in fear of a weak voice being heard.

 8. Great sound